zaplatynski/FSTestTools/README.md

 **FirstSpirit Connection Rule**

-The FirstSpirit Connection is a client for integration tests.
+The FirstSpirit Connection Rule is a FirstSpirit client for integration tests.
+The rule maintains the connection, e.g. opens and close it according to test life cycle.
 The prerequisite is a running FirstSpirit server.
+By default the host `localhost` with port `8000` and user `Admin` with password `Admin` is used.
 Then the rule can be used to execute a schedule, import zips (e.g. exported templates) or modify the content of (page) templates.
-The feature set of the rule is not final or complete.
+The feature set of the rule is not final or complete but can be extended easliy.
-If you like to have some new funktionality you are wellcome to provide it by adding a so-called command.
+If you like to have some new functionality you are welcome to provide it by adding a so-called command (see next paragraph below).

 ```java
 public class MyTest {